Google Analytics for Nonprofits: Tracking Web Performance

 Conversions and Goals

-- Goal: A predefined conversion action that aligns with organizational objectives, such as registering for an event or donating online
+- Goal: Goal: A predefined conversion action that aligns with organizational objectives, such as registering for an event or donating online

 - Macro Conversions: Primary goals like donations or event registrations, representing major achievements